MC Lyte: Legacy

+MC Lyte was considered by both the specialized press and fans as one of the best and most important Hip hop artists, mainly among female artists.

 Greg Prato of AllMusic, referred to her as one of the first female rappers to "point out the sexism and misogyny that often runs rampant in hip-hop", often taking the subject "head on lyrically" in her songs.
 The Birmingham Times has credited her for helping transition hip-hop from the "feel-good, party vibe" of the late 1970s into a "socially conscious form of expression," as the rapper addressed issues like racism, sexism, and the drug culture had been affecting the African-American community.
 Billboard, The Washington Post, and NPR have cited her as a "hip-hop pioneer".

 MC Lyte has influenced the work of later female rappers such as Queen Latifah, Lil' Kim, Da Brat, Missy Elliott, Lauryn Hill, Monie Love, Eve, Rapsody, and Flo Milli, as well as rock artist Jack White.
 Also About.com ranked her No. 26 on their list of the 50 Greatest MCs of Our Time (1987–2007) and No. 6 in the Greatest Rappers Ever survey organized by NME.
 Furthermore, Vibe magazine has referred to MC Lyte as the "Queen of Rap".